Board of Directors

 He has worked on educational projects in South Africa, France and Scotland.
 His most recent work has been with the United States Department of Education as the Regional Representative for Region VI for U.S. Secretary of Education, Margaret Spellings.
 In this capacity he represented the Department of Education in Texas, Arkansas, Oklahoma, New Mexico and Louisiana.

-Ms. Florencia Velasco Fortner has 17 years of experience working in grass-roots community organizing, gang intervention programs, and higher education initiatives.
+For 20 years, Ms. Florencia Velasco Fortner’s influence as a grass-roots community organizing has been felt in every community she’s touched.
 As the President and CEO of The Concilio, Florencia works to enrich the lives of families in disenfranchised neighborhoods through education and community health initiatives.
 Since becoming CEO in 2005, Florencia has dramatically increased revenues, transitioning The Concilio out of the red and into an annual budget of over one million dollars.
-Throughout this five year transition, The Concilio's assets have more than quadrupled.
-The Concilio's parent involvement program has grown from four schools in the fall of 2005 to 30 schools in 2010 while the community health program has expanded to reach an audience of over 3000 families.
+Throughout this five year transition, The Concilio’s assets have more than quadrupled.
+The Concilio’s parent involvement program has grown from four schools in the fall of 2005 to 30 schools in 2010 while the community health program has expanded to reach an audience of over 3000 families.
 These impressive efforts have been recognized by the Center for Disease Control, National Council of La Raza, National Alliance of Hispanic Health, and the Plano Independent School District.